-Although I’m happy to watch my other-half play horror games, you’ll rarely find me on the controls.
-I have no problem admitting that I’m a complete coward: an overactive imagination and fear of what might be lurking in the dark mean I’d rather be watching from behind my hands.
+Although I’m happy watching my other-half play horror games, you’ll rarely find me on the controls.
+I have no problem admitting that I’m a coward: an overactive imagination and fear of what might be lurking in the dark mean I’d rather be watching from behind my hands.

 But despite that, and rather weirdly, I do enjoy a good horror story.
 For example, SOMA left me thinking about its dark corridors and the philosophical questions raised by its narrative for weeks after we played it.
 The House Abandon episode in Stories Untold reminded me of that feeling of the hairs standing up on the back of your neck when you played text adventures as a kid.
 And I really enjoyed the way Resident Evil 7: Biohazard used playable flashbacks to progress the story.

 Combine this with a long-time desire to visit New Orleans one day, and it’s then easy to understand why Beyond the Veil was a title which stood out for me during this year’s online LudoNarraCon.
 The text-based horror game is set in the city and developer Sun’s Shadow Studios revealed in their live broadcast that it’s a love letter to its history and enduring spirit.
 Their aim with their project is to get as close as possible to a tabletop RPG experience in a video game and this was something evident during the session at the end of April.

 A demo sadly wasn’t available for this title during the event but around 90 minutes of alpha-build gameplay were shared along with a few insights.
 The story begins when Kara, a 20-something college drop-out, loses her job at McDonalds and apartment in Los Angeles and has no choice but to move back in with her father.
 It turns out that he is now relocating to New Orleans for his retirement and it isn’t long before we find out that Kara’s mother died a few years previously.